tim-cools/lexy-language/Introduction/2_Basics.md

 ## Indentation

 Indentation is used to determine the structure of a lexy script.
+Lexy support a strict indentation of 2 spaces or a tab.
+Component keywords are always placed at the first character of a line.
+Children of keywords always use 2 spaces more as indentation as their parent.

 ```
 Function: FirstFunction       # no indentation, start of a function component